-MBARI will execute between two and six AUV surveys over a period of three days in April 2018.
-These surveys, each covering a region approximately ~20-30 km2, will image small areas of the seafloor with ultra-high-resolution (1-2 m) bathymetric data.
-The surveys have been designed to target small areas of high scientific interest, including areas with potentially active channel systems, faults, and fluid seepage.
-The AUV surveys will be used for future survey planning in and near the surveyed regions (e.g., ROV, coring, and sampling to be conducted in 2019 and later).
+MBARI is schedule to conduct up to six AUV surveys over a period of three days in April 2018.
+These surveys, each covering a region approximately ~8 km2, will image small areas of the seafloor with ultra-high-resolution (1 m grid resolution) bathymetric data.
+The surveys have been designed to target small areas of high scientific interest, including areas with potentially active channel systems, faults, and pockmarks.
+Determining the long term impact of the existing telecommunicaitons cables within this area is also of interest.
+The AUV surveys will be used for future survey planning (e.g., ROV, coring, and sampling to be conducted in 2019 and later).

 September 2018 regional geophysical characterization (MBES and sub-bottom seismic data) – Guy Cochrane, USGS